maevadevs/Go-Developer-Advanced/03-Composite-Types/readme.md

   - This is because the integer is interpreted as ASCII code
   - E.g. `string(65)` becomes `"A"`, not `"65"`
   - **It is not a good idea to convert an integer into a string with `string()`**
+  - For that case, use `strconv.Itoa()` instead

 ### UTF-8

 - The most commonly-used encoding for Unicode
 - **Unicode uses a total of 4 bytes/32-bits for each codepoint ("character")**
-  - UTF-32 - strict 4-bytes codepoint, but waste space
+  - UTF-32 - Strict 4-bytes codepoint, but waste space
   - UTF-16 - One or two 2-bytes codepoint, but also waste space
   - UTF-8
     - 1-byte codepoint for value below 128 (Most English characters in ASCII)